sdbeng/sdbeng/README.md

 ### Hi there 👋

 ** 08-2021: Hey there!
 Hope you're having a happy Summer.
 I've decided to learn(and hack) more with open source software.
-Currently working on CLI apps with NodeJS and trying to automate some tasks and access resources in a diff way.
+Currently working on CLI apps with NodeJS and trying to automate some tasks and access resources in a different way.

 Good News!!!
 I've started Concord Bootcamp meetup!
 We will start our Wednesday meetings on 7-28-2021, check out my linkedin profile and come join us!! 🙌